-What we see, then, in the civilization of Mycenaean Greece is a culture that shares a number of features (social, linguistic, and religious) with that of later Classical Greece but which is also heavily influenced by the non-Greek civilization of Minoan Crete.
-The strange creatures depicted in figure 16, for example, are often found on works of Minoan jewelry; they appear to have some religious or ritual function, but their disappearance from art and cult after the Mycenaean Period suggests that they were an inheritance from the Minoans that subsequently faded away.
-When the Mycenaean Greeks entered Greece, bringing with them their own language, rituals, and divinities, they moved into an area that already had a flourishing and advanced culture.
+What we see, then, in the civilization of Mycenaean Greece is a culture that shares a number of features (social, linguistic, and religious) with that of Classical Greece but which is also heavily influenced by the non-Greek civilization of Minoan Crete.
+Mycenaean Greeks moved into an area that already had a flourishing and advanced culture.
 They absorbed that culture and, eventually, superseded it.
 Power in Minoan Greece had been concentrated on the island of Crete, but as Mycenaean influence increased, the focus of power and wealth gradually shifted to the cities of the mainland.
 In the area of the visual arts it is very clear that the Mycenaeans were the borrowers, and the story of Mycenaean art is one of gradual but fairly steady decline, from a high point that was reached quite early, under Minoan influence.
 The one exception to that picture of steady decline is in the area of architecture, in which Mycenaean civilization developed quite independently of Minoan and, as we have seen, in the direction of monumental construction.
-The powerful fortresses of the Mycenaean kings were products of the remarkable advance in prosperity that characterized mainland Greece during the Mycenaean Period.
+The powerful fortresses of the Mycenaean kings were products of the remarkable increase in prosperity that characterized mainland Greece during the Mycenaean Period.
 This increase in prosperity was accompanied by substantial population growth, and Greece in the thirteenth century seems to have been more heavily populated than at any previous time.
 But, for reasons that are not at all clear, with the beginning of the twelfth century a period of decline in both population and prosperity sets in that is so severe that historians generally refer to the period that begins around 1200 BC as the "Dark Age."